calvbore/zk-hello-world-noir/README.md

 require(validity == true, "Invalid proof");
 ```

-After the proof is found to be valid set the greeting message of `YourContract` to the message tied to the proof.
+After the proof is found to be valid set the greeting message of `ZKMerkleTree` to the message tied to the proof.

 ```
 greeting = string(abi.encode(message));
 totalCounter += 1;
 ```

 As this function stands anyone could dig through old transactions and replay a proof to reset the greeting to the value tied to the proof.
 It is good practice to track if a proof has been used before.
-Add a `mapping` from `bytes32` to a `bool` in `YourContract`.
+Add a `mapping` from `bytes32` to a `bool` in `ZKMerkleTree`.

 ```
 mapping(bytes32 => bool) public isProved;